ChadsArcade/Mame-Spinner/README.md

 DOS sees such a flashed device as a mouse (you probably need USB legacy device support enabled in the BIOS) so this approach works.
 However, one of my ZVG cabs continually crashed when using the Spinner.
 The reason for this appears to be that several devices (including USB, sound and video) share IRQs, and my motherboard does not have the options to reserve or re-allocate them :(

+#### Fourth attempt: Arduino UNO flashed with HoodLoader2

+HoodLoader2 is the next step up from the method above which flashes the 16u2 as a mouse device.
+HoodLoader2 lets you configure the 16u2 as various USB HID devices (and more) whilst still retaining the ability to flash the Arduino itself.
+All the necessary code to turn the Arduino into a USB Spinner resides on the 16u2 chip itself, which leaves open the option of using the main CPU for other purposes.

+Test results in the DOS ZVG Mame cab coming soon...

 #### Other things to try

 Other options would be (non exhaustive list):
 * Try different DOS Mouse drivers and their various parameters
-* Try HoodLoader2, though I think this may have the same issue as the Leonardo.
+* Try HoodLoader2, ~~though I think this may have the same issue as the Leonardo.~~ DOS sees it as a mouse :)
 * Change the motherboard (my other ZVG cab works fine)
 * Perform a "mouse hack" and hack the rotary encoder quadrature signals onto a mouse PCB
 * Persevere with the PS/2 version and get it to work
-* Move from DOS to Linux ZVG Mame.
+* ~~Move from DOS to Linux ZVG Mame.~~ discounted, see ZVG Menu pages.

 I've opted for now to swap the PCs around in my cabs so the Multivector one has the motherboard which likes the USB Spinner, the other one is in an Asteroids Dlx cab and doesn't have a Spinner friendly CP anyway.